aliSadegh/Spark-Kafka-Elasticsearch-example/README.md

 ![diagram-min](https://github.com/aliSadegh/Spark-Kafka-example/assets/24531562/307d453b-cef1-400c-8617-c415cdf8b775)

+As you can see, data ingest to kafka which is the buffering system that hold data, after data spark read data from kafka topic and proccess them, spark produce result data to kafka again for any action system can do on these data, also we connected kafka connect to kafka and elasticsearch for passing data from kafka topic to elasticsearch index.

 ## Data Ingestion
 For simulate data to generating Nginx log, we have a python code that generate random data.
 this python code exist in data_producer directory.
 after random data generated, they produced to a topic kafka like ```test-inter```

-## Anomaly Detection and Data Aggrigation:
+## Anomaly Detection and Data Aggrigation
+The idea for solving goal 1 to 4 is same, we use spark as a proccessing engin for that.
+First we read data from kafka topics to Data Frames and do some aggrigation or filtring on that and finally we produce result to new Kafka topic for each goal.

+the python files that containes pyspark code for solving goal 1 to 4 are exists in ```docker-compose/spark-master/src```

 Before describing any codes, let's see the algorithm that we used to solve golas
 ### Tumbling time window
 An important feature of stream processing tools is the ability to handle event time processing.
 Tumbling windows are non-overlapping fixed time intervals used to make aggregations using event-time columns.
 To put it more simply, they slice the timeline into equally sized slices so each event belongs to a single interval.
 For example, count, every 5 minutes, how many events were detected in the last 5 minutes.
 ![fix-window-min](https://github.com/aliSadegh/Spark-Kafka-example/assets/24531562/7b602173-2de3-45a6-8a6a-c843cec8ad74)

-### Sliding time window — Flexibilization on the time intervals
+### Sliding time window
 Sliding time windows are a flexibilization of tumbling windows.
 Instead of creating non-overlapping intervals, they allow defining how often each interval will be created.
 For example, every 5 minutes, count how many events were detected in the last 30 minutes.

 ![window-time1-min](https://github.com/aliSadegh/Spark-Kafka-example/assets/24531562/7cf27475-8503-49f8-851f-8a40883a506b)

 Now in goal 1 and 2 we used flexibale window algolithm for detect anomalies
-for goal 1 we count recive logs for each ```client-ip``` for last 20 seconds every 1 second interval
+for goal 1 we count last 20 seconds receive logs for each ```client-ip``` every 1 second interval
 ```
 df = df\
     .groupby(